 kGraft - A project by SUSE for Live Patching of the Linux Kernel without rebooting server

 kGraft is basically a research project developed by SUSE Labs.
 It is a live patching technology developed specifically for the Linux Kernel.
-It is based on modern Linux technologies such as INT3/IPI-NMI self-modifying code, RCU (Read-Copy-Update) update mechanism, and mcount-based NOP space allocation.
-To patch a buggy function, kGraft replaces whole functions in the kernel with a new fixed function. kGraft needs some space (5-bytes) at the start of the buggy function that is provided by NOP space allocation method.
-First byte of NOP is replaced by INT3 that takes care of incomplete instruction.
-Remaining bytes are replaced by address where first byte is replaced by JMP.
+It is based on modern Linux technologies such as INT3/IPI-NMI self-modifying code, RCU (Read-Copy-Update) update mechanism, and mount-based NOP space allocation.
+To patch a buggy function, kGraft replaces whole functions in the kernel with a new fixed function. kGraft needs some space (5-bytes) at the start of the buggy function that is provided by the NOP space allocation method.
+The first byte of NOP is replaced by INT3 that takes care of incomplete instruction.
+The remaining bytes are replaced by an address where the first byte is replaced by JMP.
 This whole process actually replaces a new fixed function before calling the existing buggy function as explained in the figure below.

-There can be three different tiers of change management within Linux server where different level of handling and response is required: First is the Incident response situation where system is down and the immediate response is required to fix the problem and bring the system up and running.
-Second is the Emergency change situation where system is vulnerable and can go down anytime.
+There can be three different tiers of change management within the Linux server where a different level of handling and response is required: First is the Incident response situation where the system is down and the immediate response is required to fix the problem and bring the system up and running.
+Second is the Emergency change situation where the system is vulnerable and can go down anytime.
 It requires emergency intervention to fix the problem.
-Third is the Scheduled change where change is not time critical.
+The third is the Scheduled change where change is not time-critical.
 It is normally done on the scheduled downtime set normally on the weekends.
 Live patching fits in the first and second situations discussed above.